-Darryl Delia is entering his fifth season as the head men's lacrosse coach after starting up the program in 2014.
+Darryl Delia enters his eighth season as the head men's lacrosse coach after starting up the program in 2014.

 In 2017, the men's lacrosse team finished the season with an overall mark of 3-12 and finished ninth in the GNAC.
 Two of the Falcons' wins came at home, including the teams' first season opener win on February 24, 2017 against Daniel Webster, while the third win came on the road at Becker.